Skip to main content

 Each Agave sync configuration links one Autodesk Hub with one Sage Intacct Entity.

-Both integration approaches—(1) at the top-level entity or (2) at an individual child entity—are viable.
-However, we would generally recommend integrate at the child-entity level for the following reasons:
+Both integration approaches -- at the top level or at an individual child level -- are viable.
+We would generally recommend integrating at the top level for the following reasons:

-1. If additional entities are added over time (e.g., through acquisitions), they wouldn’t all need to be connected to Autodesk individually.
+4. If additional entities are added over time (e.g., through acquisitions), they become a deliberate opt-in, rather than being automatically included.

 2. While filters can be applied at the top level to achieve similar results, managing syncs at the child level provides more control.

-2. Additional Costs: each new sync configuration (i.e., integrating another entity with Autodesk) would incur additional costs from Agave.
+3. Each new sync configuration (e.g., integrating another entity with Autodesk) would incur additional costs from Agave.

 What are costs from Sage Intacct for using Agave Sync?